habanerohq/ruby-style-guide/README.md

   ```

 * <a name="no-trailing-params-comma"></a>
-  Avoid comma after the last parameter in a method call, especially when the
+  Avoid comma after the last parameter in a method call.
-  parameters are not on separate lines.
 <sup>[[link](#no-trailing-params-comma)]</sup>

   ```Ruby